 As an example I quickly knocked together the above label, which is a 54x101mm Shipping Label (99014).
 We use these ourselves for address labels and the template we've created is big enough of 7 address lines, plus a single "return to" address line at the top of the label, plus a dividing line between the two.
 The 7 address lines are in a large easily readable font.

 But just to test how much I could really squash on there I did a little test.
-First I create a line of text 100 characters long, then I copied and pasted the line until I filled the entire label – which was a whopping 27 lines.
-While it may be unreadble in the picture above, depending on your monitor and your eyesight, when I printed it the text was remarkably clear and readable.
+First I created a line of text 100 characters long, then I copied and pasted the line until I filled the entire label - which was a whopping 27 lines.
+While it may be unreadable in the picture above, depending on your monitor and your eyesight, when I printed it the text was remarkably clear and readable.
 I upped the number of lines to 40 and the text was still readable, although somewhat lighter and smaller than before.
-And this was printing on an old Labelwriter 400 which only prints at 300x300dpi – the newer Labelwriter 450 series prints at an enahnced 600x300dpi resolution.
+And this was printing on an old Labelwriter 400 which only prints at 300x300dpi - the newer Labelwriter 450 series prints at an enahnced 600x300dpi resolution.
 I also doubled the number of characters to 200 per line and the printed text was still readable, but probably reaching the limits of practicality!

 But this is an extreme example - unless you're planning to print a novel onto address labels you'd never need to go this small.
 6-7 lines is plenty for an address, and most address lines won't go beyond 20-30 characters.